wp-plugins/woocommerce-checkout-manager/readme.txt

 == Frequently Asked Questions ==
 Ask your questions on the plugin author <a href="http://www.trottyzone.com/forums/forum/website-support/">forum</a>
 You will get personal help.

+= Important Note =
+You must include the abbreviation for the custom field WITHOUT spaces.

 == Screenshots ==